zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

     - Build transaction by CLI 1: `dcld tx ... --generate-only`
     - Fetch `account number` and `sequence` by CLI 1:  `dcld query auth account --address <address>`
     - Sign transaction by CLI 2: `dcld tx sign txn.json --from <from> --account-number <int> --sequence <int> --gas "auto" --offline --output-document txn.json`
-    - Broadcat transaction by CLI 1: `dcld tx broadcast txn.json`
+    - Broadcast transaction by CLI 1: `dcld tx broadcast txn.json`
+    - To get the actual result of transaction, `dcld query tx=txHash` call must be executed, where `txHash` is the hash of previously executed transaction.
 - gRPC:
   - Generate a client code from the proto files [proto](../proto) for the client language (see <https://grpc.io/docs/languages/>)
   - Build, sign, and broadcast the message (transaction).